obsidiandynamics/meteor/README.md

   - The pilot is a simple process attached to the grid that can be remotely configured using a Hazelcast topic.
 * Parallel persistence engine:
   - Traditional challenge with persistence of ordered messages is that the writing a message blocks all other writers, waiting in a write queue.
 However, it's a simple model involving one large (albeit blocking) write per message.
 Reading a record is also done in one operation.
-  - Proposed approach: publisher persists batch and obtains a unique (DB-assigned) store ID (slow operation, but done in parallel across publishers) before putting the compressed batch and the store ID on the ring buffer. `RingbufferStore` completes the loop by associating the store ID with the message offset (fast operation that is blocking within the master shard), indexed by ring buffer offset, before acknowledging the write.
+  - Proposed approach: publisher persists batch and obtains a unique (DB-assigned) store ID (slow operation, but done in parallel across publishers) before putting the compressed batch and the store ID on the ring buffer. `RingbufferStore` completes the loop by associating the store ID with the message offset (fast operation that is blocking within the shard leader), indexed by ring buffer offset, before acknowledging the write.
   - By the time the batch is observed by subscribers, the batch would have been persisted and linked back to the ring buffer offset.
   - If the ring buffer cell has lapsed, `RingbufferStore` looks up the store ID for the given ring buffer offset.
 Then the store ID is resolved to the batch data.
 (Two discrete operations are required for the read, which may be issued as one composite operation depending on the persistence stack and query language semantics.)
   - Persistence must also apply to subscriber offsets.
 Offsets may be persisted lazily; there's no need to fsync the offset before returning.